node-ffi-napi/weak-napi/README.md

 Returns the internal `Array` that `ref` iterates through to invoke the GC callbacks.
 The array can be `push()`ed or `unshift()`ed onto, to have more control over the execution order of the callbacks.
-This is similar to node's `EventEmitter#listeners()` function.
+This is similar in concept to node's `EventEmitter#listeners()` function.